Automotive

 Mobility Innovation Campus

-Test crossing
+Test Intersection

-At the center of the test field is an intersection including the required infrastructure consisting of traffic areas, traffic lights, sensors and V2X communication.
-The test intersection is used to test and validate automated and connected vehicles (AVF) in a secure environment before the developed vehicle control algorithms are evaluated, tested and used in real road traffic.
-The AI algorithms, AI models and data sets used are analyzed and their conformity with the standards of a proprietary data analysis tool is checked(SafeAI).
+At the heart of the test field is an intersection equipped with the necessary infrastructure, including traffic areas, a traffic light system (LSA), sensors, and V2X communication.
+The test intersection allows automated and connected vehicles (AVF) to be tested and validated in a controlled environment before the developed vehicle control algorithms are evaluated, tested, and deployed in real traffic.
+The AI algorithms, models, and datasets used will be analyzed, and their compliance with standards will be verified using a proprietary data analysis tool (SafeAI).

 Park & Charge Lane